Classical Petermann Factor as a Measure of Quantum Squeezing in Photonic Time Crystals: Abstract

 \section{Abstract}

 Photonic time crystals realize a continuum of momentum-resolved $SU(1,1)$ parametric amplifiers.
 We show that a classical quantity, the Petermann factor of the effective Floquet Bogoliubov–de Gennes (BdG) dynamical matrix, sets the scale of their quantum noise.
-In stable bands it fixes the Bogoliubov mixing and the vacuum quasiparticle population, while in momentum gaps it sets the photon-number prefactor and enhances the squeezing dynamics, with the Floquet growth rate setting the time scale.
+In stable bands it fixes the Bogoliubov mixing and hence the mean bare-photon occupation of the Floquet vacuum, while in momentum gaps it sets the photon-number prefactor and enhances the squeezing dynamics, with the Floquet growth rate setting the time scale.
 This converts classical measurements of mode nonorthogonality into quantitative predictions for squeezing and photon generation, and offers a compact design parameter for engineering quantum resources in two-mode BdG platforms.

 Over the past several decades, two influential yet largely separate narratives have shaped our understanding of quantum noise in optical systems.
 One traces back to the observation that real lasers can exhibit noise and linewidths far exceeding the Schawlow--Townes prediction~\cite{PhysRev.112.1940}.
 This discrepancy was explained in large part by recognizing that practical resonators are intrinsically non-Hermitian: their right and left eigenmodes are not orthogonal, and this non-orthogonality enhances the effective spontaneous emission and linewidth by a dimensionless amount now known as the Petermann factor (PF)~\cite{PhysRevA.39.1253,PhysRevA.39.1264, 1070064}.
 Subsequent experiments on gain-guided and unstable cavities revealed that this factor can become remarkably large, particularly near exceptional points~\cite{Berry01012003}, and modern non-Hermitian photonics views it as a geometric measure of mode sensitivity~\cite{PhysRevResearch.5.033042, PhysRevResearch.6.013044}, linewidth broadening~\cite{Wang2020}, and local density of states (LDOS) enhancement~\cite{Pick:17}.